GyroZepelix/init.lua/README.md

 # Neovim Configuration

+> [!WARNING]
+> The readme is deprecated since the 0.10.0-v2 version.
+0.11.0 brought many changes so most of the information down under is now deprecated.
+Proceed with caution!

 A modern Neovim configuration built with `lazy.nvim` for efficient plugin management.
 This configuration focuses on developer productivity with comprehensive LSP support, debugging capabilities, and a clean interface.

 ## Features